HarshGurnani/cse15l-lab-reports/Week1LabReport.md

 <img width="1679" alt="Screen Shot 2023-01-14 at 7 19 24 PM" src="https://user-images.githubusercontent.com/68934498/212521322-78fddc16-3c5e-4f41-93fa-fe65e2f03277.png">

+> Downloading page for VS Code

 When you visit the site, you will see a screen like the one above.
 Make sure to follow the instructions for installing the correct version of VS Code, depeending on if you have a Mac or Windows; you can use the download button at the top right.
 For my uses, I simply had to click on "Download Mac Universal Build."

 After installing VS Code, you should open the app and see a screen like this:

 <img width="1025" alt="Screen Shot 2023-01-12 at 10 14 56 AM" src="https://user-images.githubusercontent.com/68934498/212521436-0156f8dd-60c2-4591-badb-a377a4bc091e.png">

+> Launch page for VS Code

 Now, you can open your files directly in the application.